EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/BranchCache.md

 Perform this task on the host.

 1. Run **Windows PowerShell** as Administrator.
-1. In Windows PowerShell, on the virtual machine **WIN-VN1-SRV10**, disable the maximum bandwidth on the network adapter connected to **VNet1**.
+1. In Windows PowerShell, on the virtual machine **WIN-VN1-SRV10**, set the maximum bandwidth on the network adapter connected to **VNet1** to 10 MB/s.

     ````powershell
     Get-VMNetworkAdapter -VMName WIN-VN1-SRV10 |